Updated: Oct 27

 When I was a teenager who had recently immigrated to the United States, I would tell myself that I was in the land of opportunities and that I needed to make the most out of my high school experience to get into college and achieve success.
 This narrative helped me to get through different seasons and I think it's alright if it's no longer one that I'm choosing to live by.
 Now, my narrative centers more on acceptance of what is.

 In this blog post, I hope that you'll find practical ways to create a philosophy for life.
-If you believe you already have this, keep on reading anyway to get a new pair of eyes on your life's narrative.
+If you believe you already have this, keep on reading anyway to get a fresh pair of eyes on your life's narrative.

 Step 1: Know What You Have Been Through